Traditional Guiding vs. The Future of Guiding in Istanbul

 Streamlined booking processes that require almost no input

-Everything is crafted to keep the bookings coming—even if the experiences themselves lack quality, depth, or genuine guidance.
+Everything is designed to keep bookings flowing, even when guiding in Istanbul loses quality, depth, or genuine guidance.

 Instead of honing their craft, these platforms are setting up psychological sales traps.
 They focus on easy visibility, high volume, and low-effort offerings.
 The quality of the tours?
 Not a priority.
 The expertise of the guides?
 They don’t even consider it.